truenicoco/slidge/docs/source/tutorial.rst

     class Gateway(BaseGateway):
         COMPONENT_NAME = "Gateway to the super duper chat network"

-By subclassing :class:`.BaseGateway` we can customize our gateway component in various ways.
-Here we just changed its name (something we **have** to do), but we could also change the registration form fields by overriding :py:attr:`.BaseGateway.REGISTRATION_FIELDS`, among other things.
+By subclassing :class:`slidge.BaseGateway` we can customize our gateway component in various ways.
+Here we just changed its name (something we **have** to do), but we could also change the registration form fields by overriding :py:attr:`slidge.BaseGateway.REGISTRATION_FIELDS`, among other things.

 The legacy session
 ******************